Who Are the Victims of Alcoholism?

 Children and the Effects of Alcoholism

-Children who see a mother or father drinking often duplicate drinking patterns as the age.
-If the parents had an unstable relationship the child may develop a caretaker or codependent attitude, attracting other individuals struggling with compulsions of addictions.
-Children can develop fear-based thoughts about people and relationships from seeing angry family members.
-Additionally, children can develop anxiety, depression or drink at a younger age, and hence experience greater health risks.
+Oftenn children who see a mother or father drinking often duplicate their drinking patterns as they age.
+If the parents had an unstable relationship, the child may develop a caretaker or codependent attitude, attracting other individuals struggling with compulsions of addictions.
+Children can develop fear-based thoughts about people and relationships from seeing family members who are unable to effectively communicate and manage conflict.
+Additionally, children can develop anxiety, depression or drink alcohol themselves at a younger age, and hence experience greater health risks.
+Adult Children of Alcoholics (ACOA) is one support group which has successfully helped many people who were children of parents who abused alcohol.

 College Students and Alcoholism

-A survey conducted by the Washington Post noted roughly 80% of college students drink alcohol.
+A survey conducted by the Washington Post noted that about 80% of college students drink alcohol.
 College drinking has many causes.
-Students entering a new world facing academic stress and isolation from family may feel anxious or depressed.
-Alcohol or other substances can become a temporary source of relief that increases health risks, safety risks, and poor academic performance.
+For example, students entering a new world facing academic stress and isolation from family may feel anxious or depressed.
+Alcohol or other substances can become a temporary source of relief.
+However, they may also increase health and safety risks and result in declining academic performance.

 Both men and women who drink on campus are at greater risk of sexual assault and violence.
 11.2% of students are victims of rape; 8.8% women and 2.2% men.
 Depending on the time of year, college students are more likely to be at risk for sexual assault.
 This is typically around fall months when new students are starting school for the first time.
 Additional dangers include date rape drugs placed in alcoholic beverages leaving women and men vulnerable to sexual assault.